top of page

 Photo Credit: Chloe Cryan 2024 > 2.7.24 Gemini Snorkel > Island Dream Productions

-Further north is DT Flemming beach, the beach right next to The Ritz-Carlton Resort.
+Sailing north along the channel, before we stopped at Honolua Bay, we passed by Napili Bay and Kapalua Bay.
+Further north is DT Flemming beach, the beach right next to the Ritz-Carlton Resort.
 DT Flemming beach is where you can get great milk shakes at the Burger Shack restaurant and explore Mahana Ridge Trail, a trail that snakes into the West Maui Mountains.
-The beach north of DT Flemming beach is Mokuleia Beach (Slaughterhouse Beach), a challenging dive spot that Chad and I experienced last May.
-It was there that we had seen at least 20 dolphins!
+The beach north of DT Flemming beach is Mokuleia Beach (Slaughterhouse Beach), a challenging dive spot and fun place to hang out and surf or snorkel.
+It was there that we had seen at least 20 dolphins while diving!

 Photo Credit: Chloe Cryan 2024 > 2.7.24 Gemini Snorkel > Island Dream Productions